 This report provides an overview of Mexico’s mobile market, including a range statistical data as well as subscriber forecasts to 2021.

-Telcel sells assets in eastern and northern areas; Telcel and AT&T Mexico secure AWS spectrum licences at auction; Telesites set up to manage América Móvil’s domestic tower business; Supermarket chain Grupo Comercial Chedraui signs MVNO deal with Movistar; Movistar to invest MXN3 billion to expand LTE to 300 cities by 2018; payments processor PROSA teams up with Gemalto to provide m-payment services; government reduces investment in state-owned shared mobile network from $10 billion to $7 billion; Virgin Mobile Latin America increases market share to 0.8%; regulator reassigns 2.5GHz spectrum for LTE services; Banorte launches MiFon mobile banking service; América Móvil develops m-payment platform with banks; operators sign up to data roaming transparency scheme; report update includes the regulator’s market data updates to December 2015, telcos’ financial and operating data to Q1 2016, recent market developments.
+América Móvil secures an additional 60MHz of spectrum in the 2.5GHz band from Grupo MVS, Telcel sells assets in eastern and northern areas; Telcel and AT&T Mexico secure AWS spectrum licences at auction; Telesites set up to manage América Móvil’s domestic tower business; Supermarket chain Grupo Comercial Chedraui signs MVNO deal with Movistar; Movistar to invest MXN3 billion to expand LTE to 300 cities by 2018; payments processor PROSA teams up with Gemalto to provide m-payment services; government reduces investment in state-owned shared mobile network from $10 billion to $7 billion; Virgin Mobile Latin America increases market share to 0.8%; regulator reassigns 2.5GHz spectrum for LTE services; Banorte launches MiFon mobile banking service; América Móvil develops m-payment platform with banks; operators sign up to data roaming transparency scheme; report update includes the regulator’s market data updates to December 2015, telcos’ financial and operating data to Q3 2016, recent market developments.

 Telcel (América Móvil), AT&T Mexico (Iusacell, Nextel Mexico), Movistar (Telefónica), Televisa, Globalstar, Unefón, Virgin Mobile, Weex.